Traneptora/grimoire/_posts/2015-01-09-astral-projection.markdown

 The spell ends for you and your companions when you use your action to dismiss it.
 When the spell ends, the affected creature returns to its physical body, and it awakens.

 The spell might also end early for you or one of your companions.
 A successful _dispel magic_ spell used against an astral or physical body ends the spell for that creature.
-If a creature's original body or its astral form drops to 0 hit points, the spell ends for that creature.
-If the spell ends and the silver cord is intact, the cord pulls the creature's astral form back to its body, ending its state of suspended animation.
+If a creature’s original body or its astral form drops to 0 hit points, the spell ends for that creature.
+If the spell ends and the silver cord is intact, the cord pulls the creature’s astral form back to its body, ending its state of suspended animation.

 If you are returned to your body prematurely, your companions remain in their astral forms and must find their own way back to their bodies, usually by dropping to 0 hit points.